eoscostarica/guide.eoscostarica.io/docs/tutorials/graphql-tutorial.md

 }
 ```

-Interfaces are useful when you want to return an object or set of objects
+Interfaces are useful when you want to return an object or set of objects.

 ### Union Types
 Union types are very similar to interfaces, but they don't get to specify any common fields between the types.